James Otis Jr.: Mental health decline

 Otis suffered from increasingly erratic behavior as the 1760s progressed.
 He received a gash on the head from tax collector John Robinson's cudgel at the British Coffee House in 1769.

 Some attribute Otis's mental illness to this event alone, but John Adams, Thomas Hutchinson, and many others mention his mental illness well before 1769.
+In 1765, Adams wrote, "Otis is in confusion yet.
+He rambles and wanders like a ship without a helm."

 The blow to the head probably made it worse and, shortly after, he could no longer continue his work.
 By the end of the decade, Otis's public life largely came to an end, though he was able to do occasional legal practice during times of clarity.
 The decline in Otis's mental health was noted by friends and foes alike.
 In February 1771, John Adams wrote that Otis was "raving mad, raving against father, wife, brother, sister, friend."

 Thomas Hutchinson wrote to Governor Bernard in December 1771 that "Otis was carried off today in a postchaise, bound hand and foot.
 He has been as good as his word—set the Province in a flame and perished in the attempt."
 Otis spent the remainder of his life battling mental illness while living with friends and family in the Massachusetts countryside.
 Massachusetts Governor John Hancock held a dinner in his honor in 1783, but the event was too much for Otis's fragile mental state and he returned to the countryside.